X

 • Premium billing and claims administration

-• Complaints and appeals, underwriting, actuarial studies, and premium rating (however, Medica is prohibited from using or disclosing your PHI that is genetic information for underwriting purposes)
+• Complaints and appeals, underwriting, actuarial studies, and premium rating (however, we are prohibited from using or disclosing your PHI that is genetic information for underwriting purposes)

 • Credentialing and quality assurance